Viewing Console Output

 For viewing the console output of text based programs the roboRIO implements a NetConsole very similar to the cRIO.
 Note that on the roboRIO, the NetConsole is only for program output, if you want to interact with the system console you will need to use SSH or the Serial console.

-There are two main ways to view the NetConsole output from the roboRIO: The Console Viewer in the FRC Driver Station and the Riolog plugin in Eclipse.
+There are two main ways to view the NetConsole output from the roboRIO: The Console Viewer in the FRC Driver Station and the Riolog plugin in VS Code.

 Opening the Console Viewer